jbonill4/J.A.R.V.I.S/README.md

  # Instuctions (exclusive to MAC OS) #

+  Make sure Python 3.4+ is installed on the machine

-  Create a virtual environment using venv: **python3 -m venv venv**
+  Create a virtual environment using venv:
+  - **python3 -m venv venv**

-  Activate virtual environment: **source venv/bin/activate**
+  Activate virtual environment:
+  - **source venv/bin/activate**

-  Install modules if they aren't on the machine:
+  Install modules if they aren't already on the machine:

 - **pip install SpeechRecognition**